History of the Jews in Oldenburg: Holocaust

-By 1939 only 96 Jews were left in Oldenburg, of which 20 were forcibly living in a single in Kurwickstrasse 5.
-Of the Jews who lived in Oldenburg in 1933, 62 emigrated to the Netherlands, 17 to Palestine (the British Mandate), 36 to the United States or Canada and others to the United Kingdom and South Africa.
-Some of them did not survive the Holocaust, as do most of these who remained in town.
+By 1939 only 96 Jews were left in Oldenburg, of whom 20 were forced to live in a single in Kurwickstrasse 5.
+Of the Jews who lived in Oldenburg in 1933, 62 emigrated to the Netherlands, 17 to Palestine (British Mandate), 36 to the United States or Canada, and others to the United Kingdom and South Africa.
+Some of them did not survive the Holocaust, nor did most of these who remained in town.

 After the Holocaust and 21st century

-After World War II had ended, about 23 Jewish survivors returned to Oldenburg and re-established a small Jewish community.
-A small prayer room was opened in 1948 on Cäcilienstrasse 9, but the community diminished to only four individuals towards the end of the 1960s, until it dissolved in the end of January 1971.
-During the 1990s, with immigration of the former USSR Jews to Germany, about 34 Jewish immigrants established a new community in Oldenburg and in 2013 the Jewish community of Oldenburg numbered 315, about as much was in the city before the Holocaust.
-During the second part of the 1990s, the rabbi of the congregation was Bea Wyler, the first female Rabbi in Germany to officiate a congregation.
-Nowadays, the congregation rabbi is Alina Treiger.
+After World War II about 23 Jewish survivors returned to Oldenburg and re-established a small Jewish community.
+A small prayer room was opened in 1948 at Cäcilienstrasse 9, but the community diminished to only four individuals towards the end of the 1960s, until it dissolved at the end of January 1971.
+During the 1990s, with immigration of former USSR Jews to Germany, about 34 Jewish immigrants established a new community in Oldenburg and in 2013 the Jewish community of Oldenburg numbered 315, about as many as before the Holocaust.
+During the second part of the 1990s, the rabbi of the congregation was Bea Wyler, the first female rabbi in Germany to officiate a congregation.
+Today, the congregation rabbi is Alina Treiger.